 It’s easy to get from Pike Place Market to the Space Needle.
-With only about 1 mile between these two iconic Seattle destinations, it’s just a matter of navigating a few city blocks to get from one to the other.
-Public transportation (including the one-route Monorail!), rideshares, and bike rentals are all options to get from Pike Place Market to the Space Needle, but I recommend walking this route.
+With only about 1 mile between these two iconic Seattle destinations, it’s just a matter of navigating a few city blocks.
+Public transportation, rideshares, and bike rentals are all options to get from Pike Place Market to the Space Needle, but I recommend walking.

 Why do I recommend walking to the Space Needle?
-Simple, there’s so much iconic Seattle art, culture, and urban life between Pike Place market and the Space Needle that I think anyone able to should be on foot to best enjoy the journey.
+Simple, there is tons of iconic Seattle art, culture, and urban life between Pike Place market and the Space Needle.
+I think anyone who is able to walk should walk, to best enjoy the journey.

 My experience walking downtown Seattle

-For more than four years, Pike Place Market, the Queen Anne neighborhood (just beyond the Space Needle), and Belltown (the neighborhood in between the two) were my stomping ground.
-After I moved to downtown Seattle and sold my car, I walked these streets every day on my daily commute.
+For more than four years, Pike Place Market, the Space Needle Neighborhood (Queen Anne Hill), and Belltown (the neighborhood in between the two) were my stomping ground.
+After moving to downtown Seattle and selling my car, I walked these streets daily.

-I made it a point to make a practice of taking a different route and trying different shops and restaurants along the way.
-Over the years, I discovered routes for getting from major points of interest in downtown Seattle that were faster – or just more interesting – than the routes that Google Maps would direct me to take.
+I made it a point to practice taking a different route and trying different shops and restaurants along the way.
+Over the years, I discovered routes for getting from major points of interest in downtown Seattle that were easier, faster, or just more interesting than Google Maps’ default routes.

-In this article, I want to share from my own experience on these routes some of the really cool spots between these two destinations that you might miss if you hopped on public transportation or a taxi.
+In this article, I’m sharing from my own experience some of the cool spots between these two destinations that you might miss if you hopped on public transportation or a taxi.

 3 ways to get from Pike Place Market to the Space Needle on Foot: